corydolphin/flask-cors/README.rst

 Questions, comments or improvements?
 Please create an issue on `Github <https://github.com/corydolphin/flask-cors>`__, tweet at `@corydolphin <https://twitter.com/corydolphin>`__ or send me an email.
+I do my best to include every contribution proposed in any way that I can.

 Credits
 -------